Home

 NYPD veteran convicted of assaulting officer in Capitol riot

-WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Department veteran of assaulting an officer in the course of the U.S. Capitol riot, rejecting his claim that he was defending himself when he tackled the officer and grabbed his fuel masks.
+WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Division veteran of assaulting an officer in the course of the U.S. Capitol riot, rejecting his declare that he was defending himself when he tackled the officer and grabbed his gas masks.

-Jurors deliberated for less than three hours before they convicted Webster of all six counts in his indictment, together with a charge that he assaulted Metropolitan Police Division officer Noah Rathbun with a dangerous weapon, a metal flagpole.
-The assault cost alone is punishable by as much as 20 years in jail, although sentencing guidelines likely will suggest a considerably shorter prison term.
+Jurors deliberated for lower than three hours earlier than they convicted Webster of all six counts in his indictment, together with a cost that he assaulted Metropolitan Police Department officer Noah Rathbun with a dangerous weapon, a steel flagpole.
+The assault cost alone is punishable by up to 20 years in jail, although sentencing guidelines possible will advocate a significantly shorter prison term.

 Rathbun testified that he didn’t punch or choose a struggle with Webster as a violent mob attacked the Capitol on Jan.
 6, 2021, disrupting Congress from certifying Joe Biden’s 2020 presidential election victory over then-President Donald Trump.